 Zwick Construction is about 60% complete with this large-scale project in Moab.
-With an expected completion in January 2021, the Wyndham WorldMark Moab is preparing to welcome guests from around the world to visit national parks in Utah and Colorado.
+The Wyndham WorldMark Moab is preparing to welcome guests from around the world to visit national parks in Utah and Colorado.
 Moab is within a short distance of Arches National Park and Canyonlands National Park.

 This massive, 16-acre property will hold 159 timeshare units.
 These buildings are three-story, garden-style structures.
 In addition to the housing accommodations, there will also be a clubhouse, maintenance facility, pool, three Jacuzzis, and a small restaurant.